WE ARE WELDERS WOMEN'S PROGRAM

 • Small classes

-• 8 week paid work placement
+• 9-week work placement

 How much does the program cost?